quantum-engineering-polito/.github/profile/README.md

 here https://quantum-engineering-polito.github.io/CourseNotes/

 ## Course Notes ✍️
-It is the main repo, here you can find comprehensive information on collaborating and contributing.
+It is the main repo, Here you will find instructions on how to collaborate or install the repository locally.
+To collaborate you must become a member of the organization to do so refer to the section below

 ## Requesting Organization Membership 👨‍👩‍👧‍👦
-To become a member of our GitHub organization and access exclusive privileges, follow these steps:
+To become a member of our organization and access exclusive privileges, follow these steps:

 ### Visit Our Organization:
 Go to the Quantum Engineering Polito GitHub Organization page.